 2) TEST the training package with an appropriate number of end-users (mature workers with low back pain) in five European Union (EU) countries;

-3) FINALIZE the training package incorporating all feedbacks received from primary and secondary target groups;
+3) FINALIZE the training package incorporating all feedback received from primary and secondary target groups;

-4) DISSEMINATE and SCALE UP the intellectual outputs (IOs) at a wider EU level, ensuring the SUSTAINABILITY and EXPLOITATION of project results also in the long-term.
+4) DISSEMINATE and SCALE UP the intellectual outputs (IOs) at a wider EU level, ensuring the SUSTAINABILITY and USE OF of project results also in the long-term.